Chemical Burns, Hypothermia and Hyperthermia

 Last updated:

 Chemical burns from strong acids and alkalis differ in mechanism in ways that directly affect the depth of tissue penetration, the survivability of the injury, and the possibility of chemical recovery from decomposed tissue.
+The thermal burn classification framework (degree system, BSA estimation, COHb vitality indicators) is covered in burns: classification, BSA and antemortem-vs-postmortem indicators.
 Paraquat, the world's most widely used herbicide, occupies a unique medico-legal position: it kills by a mechanism that unfolds over days to weeks after a single ingestion, produces no immediately visible tissue damage at post-mortem, and has been implicated in occupational deaths in South Asian agriculture, in India's farming-suicide epidemic, and in deliberate poisoning cases documented in the UK by the Bradford Royal Infirmary Poisons Unit.

-Hypothermia and hyperthermia sit at opposite ends of the thermal-injury spectrum and share the forensic pathologist's common problem: the bodies they produce may look unremarkable, and the diagnosis rests on a combination of scene context, biochemical data, and subtle autopsy signs known to an experienced medico-legal officer but easily missed in a standard examination.
+Hypothermia and hyperthermia sit at opposite ends of the thermal-injury spectrum and share a common diagnostic problem: the bodies they produce may look unremarkable, and the diagnosis depends on scene context, biochemical data, and subtle autopsy signs that are easily missed without a directed search.

-Strong acids cause coagulative necrosis: the hydrogen ions denature surface proteins, forming an eschar that is relatively impermeable to further acid penetration.
-This is the critical difference from alkali injury.
-In sulphuric acid (H2SO4), the coagulative layer is firm, brown-black, and leathery, a finding demonstrated in the earliest forensic chemistry literature and consistently documented in acid-attack autopsies at AIIMS and Safdarjung Hospital (New Delhi).
+Strong acids cause coagulative necrosis: hydrogen ions denature surface proteins, forming an eschar that limits further acid penetration.
+In sulphuric acid (H2SO4), the coagulative layer is firm, brown-black, and leathery, documented in acid-attack autopsies at AIIMS and Safdarjung Hospital (New Delhi).
 The acid is exothermic on dilution with body fluids, adding a thermal component to the chemical necrosis.

 Hydrofluoric acid (HF) is the exception to the coagulative-necrosis rule.
 Fluoride ion penetrates the coagulative barrier and binds intracellular calcium and magnesium, causing deep liquefactive necrosis and systemic hypocalcaemia.
 HF exposure is primarily occupational (glass-etching, semiconductor manufacture, petroleum refining), and the forensic significance is its capacity to produce internal organ damage at superficially minor dermal exposure areas.
 UK Health and Safety Laboratory toxicological case reports (HSL, Buxton) document occupational HF fatalities where the total surface area of visible dermal injury was less than 1% BSA.